tschumann/sandbot/output/readme.txt

 == Changelog ==

+v0.4.3.1 (19/08/25)
+- [Windows] Updated shipped version of Metamod which doesn't crash.

 v0.4.3 (19/08/25)
 - [All] Fixed bot_skill 5 not working.
 - [All] Fixed cvars not being read correctly in Metamod.